How to do a feasibility study for a business?

 Step 6: Review Data

 Reviewing data is essential.
-Re-examine the projected income statement and see whether it reflects realistic expectations, considering all expenses and liabilities.
+Re-examine the projected income statement and see whether it reflects realistic expectations, considering all expenses and revenue heads.
 Identify risks and consider contingencies, anticipating potential market changes that could impact projections.
-A final review is crucial for confirming that everything aligns and whether adjustments need to be made.
+A final review is crucial for confirming that everything aligns and whether adjustments must be made.

 Step 7: Make a Final Decision